yaz62/mysite/content/posts/geodesics-via-calculus-of-variation/index.md

 \end{cases}
 \end{align\*}
 $$
-The shortcut to solve the optimization of $E$ is to use the Euler-Lagrange equation:
+The shortcut to solve the optimization of $E$ is to use the Euler-Lagrange equation, which gives us the solution when $\alpha$ minimizes $E$:
 $$
 \begin{align\*}
 \begin{cases}